gmlewis/PicoGK/README.md

 ## Running Tests

+### MCP Server Tests

 A comprehensive Python-based end-to-end test is included in `PicoGK.Mcp/Tests/e2e_test.py`.
-It exercises all 62 tools and validates output files, error guards, and query correctness.
+It exercises all 63 tools and validates output files, error guards, and query correctness.

 ```bash
 # Build, install, and test in one step